 Note that we are not baking with ground ginger or cinnamon, or adding any warm spices to the dough.
 This cookie is all about the flavour of molasses and by eliminating the typical spices that we use in gingerbread cookie cut-outs and crystallized ginger cookies, we are giving the chance for the molasses to shine through.

-In this recipe, we are baking with Fancy molasses (which you can find on Amazon), which is sometimes called baking molasses or original molasses in the US (available on Amazon).
-Mild molasses also works, as does black treacle, which I used in these soft gingerbread cookies.
+- Molasses—use fancy molasses (which you can find on Amazon), which is sometimes called baking molasses or original molasses in the US (available on Amazon) or black treacle, which I used in these soft gingerbread cookies.
 You can also order black treacle on Amazon.
+Both are by-products from the sugar refinement process in the transformation of sugar cane).
+Mild molasses also works.

-Do not use blackstrap molasses.
-Blackstrap molasses is very dark and has a more bitter taste, whereas Fancy molasses has a milder taste that is more suited for Christmas cookies.
+Note: Do not use blackstrap molasses.
+Blackstrap molasses is very dark and has a more bitter taste, whereas Fancy molasses has a milder taste that is more suited for regular homemade cookies and Christmas cookies.

-- chill the cookie dough properly so that the edges will set before the baking soda reacts, which will lead to cracking when the leavening kicks in
+- chill the cookie dough properly so that the edges will set before the baking soda reacts, which will lead to cracking when the leavening kicks in.
+Insufficient chilling may lead to thinner cookies

 - roll the cookies in turbinado sugar, which adds a coarse crunch to the outside of the cookie and a little sparkle.